15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-* "CRUD - alpha-blog project - Creating table of article-Understand Migration"

-*  Understanding migration and migration file

-* Add

-* Read

-* Update

-* Delete
+* The front - end : Error messages and flash helper (hash)